-These interactive presentations contain the latest oil & gas production data from 138,207 horizontal wells in 12 US states, through December.
-West Virginia is excluded, as it has as of now not yet reported Q4 production data (which is scheduled for later this week).
+These interactive presentations contain the latest oil & gas production data from 157,040 horizontal wells in 13 US states, through November.
+West Virginia is excluded, as it hasn’t reported Q4 production data yet.

-Next week we will have a new post on North Dakota, which has released February production data (already available in our services).
+Our next post will be on North Dakota, which already released February production data (available in our subscription services).

 Production data is subject to revisions.